-The 8 Best calamansi substitutes for making juices, desserts and in savoury recipes!
+The 8 Best Calamansi Fruit Substitutes for making juices, desserts and in savoury recipes!

-It's a citrus hybrid, also called kalamansi, calamondin, Philippine lime or Philippine lemon, and it grows readily in the tropics.
-A common ingredient in Southeast Asian cuisines such as Indonesian, Filipino, Singaporean and Malaysian food, it is actually a mix of a kumquat plant and another citrus, most likely mandarin orange.
+A common ingredient in Southeast Asian cuisines such as Indonesian, Filipino, Singaporean and Malaysian food, this small fruit is actually a mix of a kumquat plant and another citrus, most likely mandarin oranges.

 What does it taste like?

-Obviously, calamansi is tangy- but besides being tart, the flavor is more complex as it is also sweet and floral, which is why key lime is its best replacement.
+However, besides being tart, the flavor is more varied as it is also sweet and floral, which is why key lime is its best replacement.
+It tastes like a lemon meets lime meets grapefruit and basically brightens up the dish that you add it to!
+(It's a great way to lift up the flavor of rich dishes.)

 As mentioned above, the floral bouquet of this citrus fruit makes it the closest substitute for calamansi.
 If using bottled key lime juice, remember to make sure it's pure and not laden with sugar or other ingredients.